Looking at bringing back your team to the office? Here’s some great and effective ideas to keep you and your team safe…

-Many working professionals have been working remotely since the spring and this new way of working has become the norm for most.
+Many working professionals have been working remotely since the Spring of 2020 and this new way of working has become the norm for most.
 While many organisations continue to work from home, some are now looking to return to the office to allow employees to experience more normality.
-According to our latest survey, 15% of organisations are already back in the office with 45% looking to return within the next four months.
-This allows many who have been unable to work due to limited resource available for remote working, or due to the furlough scheme to return to the work environment and increase activity levels.

 All businesses now have the responsibility to ensure they create and maintain a ‘Covid Safe’ work environment for their organisation and considering the welfare of their employees.
 Here are some of the key focus areas and changes to implement to allow your business a smooth and safe transition when returning to the office environment.

 Social Distancing Measures

 Social and physical distancing has become the new norm we are accustomed to with our friends, families and now our colleagues.
 Organisations must comply with government guidelines and allow for 2m social distancing where possible, or 1m plus in some areas and specific sectors.

 Organisations are re-configuring office layouts and seating arrangements to allow for distancing measures to take place which includes the reduction of face to face seating as this is reported to reduce the transmission of the virus.
 Organisations are also implementing one-way systems to control the flow of staff throughout the office and adapting communal spaces such as breakout areas and meeting rooms.